makersacademy/takeaway-challenge/README.md

 ## Limitations/Improvements

-- I would implement greater testing of behaviours, rather than states
+- I would implement greater testing of behaviours, rather than states.
-- I would make improvements to checking the bill against running total
+- I would make improvements to checking the bill against running total - currently there is an error raised if the bill does not equal total price of items.
+However, there is no way for the customer to check the bill against their own calculations.
-- Ensure numbers are rounded to two decimals to reflect real-life currency
+- I would ensure numbers are rounded to two decimals to reflect real-life currency.